rugbyprof/Mobile-Web-Programming/Assignment-2.md

 #### 4. Accessing Your Server

-- Open some type of "terminal" application and log into your server using:
+- Open some type of "terminal" (like [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)) application and log into your server using:
     - The IP address given to you
     - The password emailed to you
 - Change your root password!